Find Affordable College Courses

 Waltham, MA

-With a ranking of #7, Brandeis University did quite well on this year’s most popular schools for computer software and applications students working on their master’s degree.
-Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.
+Brandeis University did quite well in this year’s ranking of the most popular places for computer software and applications students to get a master’s degree.
+It came in at #7 on the list.
+Located in the small city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.

 About 50% of the students majoring in computer software at the school are women while 50% are male.